Miniature Horse Information Pages

 ~ A Little More Info ~

 I'm Karen Rudolph, and I've been selling horses on my farm website (frosthillfarmminiatures.com) for quite some time.
 Since it had become so successful for me I decided to branch out in 2012 and have a website exclusively for marketing nice quality miniature horse - FAST FORWARD 11 YEARS!
-Still going strong, heading into 2024!
+Still going strong in 2024!

 The cost to list is $50.00 for the first horse and $45.00 for each additional horse LISTED AT THE SAME TIME.